crane-cloud/documentation/cranecloud/docs/quickstart/quickstart.md

 4. Your Page will auto reload to display the newly created project.

 ## Create Application
-1. To create an Application, you need click on a project card to drill into that project.
+1. To create an application, you need click on a project card to drill into that project.

-2. Then, click the Create button on the top right corner of your apps' dashboard, to display create App Form.
+2. Then, click the `Create button` on the top right corner of your applications' dashboard, to display create application Form.
 ![](../img/appDashboard.png)

-3. It will pop up a modal containing a form to create an App.
-Let us use a case study: Deploy a simple Nginx hello world app, with a public image `nginxdemos/hello` on Dockerhub.
+3. It will pop up a modal containing a form to create an application.
+Let us use a case study: Deploy a simple Nginx hello world application, with a public image `nginxdemos/hello` on Dockerhub.

-    - Enter the App name
+    - Enter the application name
     - Enter the image url
     - Submit the form.
     - The page will reload and display your newly created application.